CenterForOpenScience/COSDev/docs/osf/setup.rst

 Using homebrew
 ----
-The next step will be to install mongoDB, but just like we used pip to install virtualenv, we need another cool tool called Homebrew to install mongo.
+The next step will be to install TokuMX, but just like we used pip to install virtualenv, we need another cool tool called Homebrew to install TokuMX.
 Homebrew is a package manager that allows you to install lots of very cool things that are not just python related.
 You most likely have homebrew.
 To test this open a new window of terminal and type

     ::